nickarino/utilities/StockTrading/stock_trading_notes.md

 # Stock Exchanges

 - ![img](https://stockstotrade.com/wp-content/uploads/2016/10/Major-Stock-Exchanges-_2.0-01.png)
+- Given the GDP of the US is 29 Trillion/year, that is about 75 Billion per day.
+On average, approximately $500 billion worth of stocks are traded daily in the U.S. equity markets.
 - New York Stock Exchange (NYSE): The NYSE is the largest stock exchange in the world, with a market capitalization of over $25 trillion as of 2021.
 It is located in New York City and is owned by the Intercontinental Exchange (ICE).
 The NYSE lists both domestic and international companies, and it is home to many well-known companies such as Apple, Microsoft, and ExxonMobil.
 - NASDAQ: The NASDAQ is the second-largest stock exchange in the world, with a market capitalization of over $18 trillion as of 2021.
 It is based in New York City and is owned by the NASDAQ, Inc. The NASDAQ is known for its focus on technology companies, and it is home to many well-known tech companies such as Amazon, Facebook, and Google.
 - London Stock Exchange (LSE): The LSE is the largest stock exchange in Europe and the third-largest in the world, with a market capitalization of over $6 trillion as of 2021.
 It is based in London, England and is owned by the London Stock Exchange Group (LSEG).
 The LSE lists both domestic and international companies, and it is home to many well-known companies such as HSBC, Unilever, and GlaxoSmithKline.